tysian/wp-theme-cli/docs/acf-generator.md

 If you already have a config, you can pass its path during setup process.

-If you put it as `./.configs/acf-generator.config.json` it will be automatically detected.
+If you put it as `./configs/default.acf-generator-config.json` it will be automatically detected.

 ### Generating modules

 Run `wp-theme generate modules` to generate/update ACF modules files.
-Now you'll see a default config, but you can easily overwrite it by answering questions via CLI.
+You can easily generate config by answering questions via CLI.
+You might also want to see example config [here](/example-configs/example.acf-generator-config.json).

 **modulesFilePath**
 Accepts: `string`